williamhorstkamp/Commissionator/Docs/UI Roadmap.md

 - [x] Load subwindows, one on each the left and right panel

 ###V3: Rotate between three subwindows
-- [ ] Third testing subwindow
+- [x] Third/fourth testing subwindow
-- [ ] Control which subwindow shows up in the left panel via the manage menu
+- [x] Control which subwindow shows up in the panels via the manage menu

 ###V4: Standard Toolbar, Resources
 - [ ] Load resources